-Stage Module Programme Lea rning Outcomes PLO1 PLO2 PLO3 PLO4 PLO5 PLO6 PLO7 PLO8 Apply Adapt to new Design and build Engineer Al Make immediate Communicate Operate as Apply theoretical computational technologies, computer-based (Artificial and effective and negotiate responsible and practical thinking to languages, systems to serve Intelligence) contributions as about complex Computer knowledge of problems they paradigms, the needs of systems that part of computational Science chosen areas of encounter, using terminologies users and the operate multidisciplinary problems and professionals, by cutting-edge AI and models as commercial independently or teams in their solutions maintaining (Artificial analysis, they become imperatives of in conjunction industry, with specialist awareness of key , , · available, being an employer, with other consultancy or audiences and legal and ethical available and abstraction, confident to use with the most software education, by associated issues, commercial and in algorithm cutting-edge appropriate systems by organising appreciating technology to , techniques and combination of rigorous themselves to clear and how computers new or tools in their software and understanding of manage organised and technology unfamiliar · practice, hardware, by the problem workloads, manner, with can impact on problems they informed by self- domain by using optimise compelling and society and the encounter in drawing on the directed study of skills from the resources and convincing importance of employment or foundations of current research • whole breadth of arguments. risk further study, and scholarship, programming Computer using [Communication management, and to and by and software Science across all experiences from J and by communicate awareness of engineering, parts of the team projects. continuing to the results in a current research open-source while making development [Team working] expand and significant systems and effective use of lifecycle, with deepen their technical report tools. the variety of deeper skills in knowledge or other • [Adaptability] physical Al. through critical appropriate [Computational implementations on which that [Engineering; Breadth and engagement with the medium. thinking] [Cutting-edge of of CS research software may be running. ueptiij discipline. and applications] [Software and [FIOIESSIOIIAIISM] and applications hardware; Users]
+Stage Module Programme Lea rning Outcomes PLO1 PLO2 PLO3 PLO4 PLO5 PLO6 PLO7 PLO8

+Apply Adapt to new Design and build Engineer Communicate Operate as Apply theoretical computationa technologies, computer-based computing and effective and negotiate responsible and practical thinking to languages, systems, systems that contributions as about complex Computer knowledge of problems the paradigms, including operate part of computational Science chosen areas of encounter, us ng terminologies embedded real- independently or multidisciplinary problems and professionals, by cutting-edge skills in proble m and models as time systems, to in conjunction teams in their solutions maintaining computer analysis, they become serve the needs with other industry, with specialist awareness of key science and representatio available, being of users and the software consultancy or audiences and legal and ethical available and abstraction n, confident to use commercial systems by education, by associated issues, commercial and in algoriti m cutting-edge imperatives of rigorous organising stakeholders in a appreciating technology to selection, at techniques and an employer, understanding of themselves to clear and how computers new or different scale s tools in their with the most the problem manage organised and technology unfamiliar in complex practice, appropriate domain by using workloads, manner, with can impact on problems they situations, informed by self- combination of skills from the optimise compelling and society and the encounter in drawing on th directed study of software and whole breadth of resources and convincing importance of employment or foundations o current research hardware, by Computer meet deadlines, arguments. risk further study, computer and scholarship, applying the Science across all using [Communication management, and to science but w th and by theory and parts of the experiences from ] and by communicate an awareness of awareness of practice of development team projects. continuing to the results in a current resear ch open-source programming lifecycle, with [Team working] expand and significant issues and are s systems and and software deeper skills in deepen their technical report of commercia tools. engineering, embedded real- knowledge or other development [Adaptability] while making time systems. through critical appropriate [Computation al effective use of [Engineering; engagement medium. thinking] the variety of Breadth and with the [Cutting-edge of physical depth] discipline. of CS research implementations • and applications] on which that software may be running.
+[Software and hardware; Users]

-Stage 1 Foundation in Electronics, Signals and Circuits (FESC) Students will be able to formulate solutions, in high-level languages or in low-level programming models Students will be able to rationalise about newly-encountered architectures Students will be able to make informed choices in hardware-software codesign, and to select appropriate components to fulfil specific electronics requirements work tasks effectively Students will learn how to explain their thought processes in solving complex problems Students will begin to consider the importance of security in system design (and if applicable, assessed through) by studying low- level programming and the functionality of code structures by evaluating micro- architecture design choices by writing low- level microcode and modifying a processor design, and through experimental investigation of component behaviours.
-Assessed by lab report, containing answers to questions posed in weekly lab scripts, and closed exam, assessing knowledge of processor hardware design and instruction set by designing anlogue and digital circuits, and experiencing methods of testing.
-Assessed in lab report, describing how to design a piece of hardware to solve a specific problem, and in closed exam partner during by working with a partner during practical sessions hardware which
+E S Foundation in Electronics, Signals and Circuits (FESC) able to formulate solutions, in high- level languages or in low-level programming models rationalise about newly- encountered architectures Students will be able to make informed choices in hardware-software codesign (a key skill in embedded system design), and to select appropriate components to fulfil specific electronics requirements effectively according to their complementary skills learn how to explain their thought processes in solving complex problems Students will begin to consider the importance of security in system design (and if applicable, assessed through) by studying low- level programming and the functionality of code structures by evaluating micro- architecture design choices and modifying a processor design, and through experimental investigation of component behaviours. by designing analog and digital circuits, and experiencing methods of testing.
+Assessed in lab report, describing how to design a piece of hardware to solve a specific problem, and in closed exam partner during practical sessions by designing hardware which considers security